longevityframework/longevity/README.md

 integration tests to exercise your repositories against a real database, as well as in-memory repositories for other tests.

-For more information, please see the [longevity website](http://longevityframework.github.io/longevity/).
+For more information, please visit the [longevity website](http://longevityframework.github.io/longevity/).

 [Emblem](https://github.com/longevityframework/emblem) source code is